martintufte/rubiks-cube/README.md

     * [DONE] Consistent usage of __init__.py as hiearchy for folders
 * Autotagger:
     * Add symmetry class for easily configuring symmetric tags
+    * [DONE] Check that a tag is "contained" in another
     * [DONE] Return scramble, steps and final so toggling is faster in UI
     * [DONE] 10x faster calculation of "entropy"
     * [DONE] Rank patterns in auto-tagger by "entropy"